-Social Studies: Adolescence Education at Fredonia
+Social Studies: Adolescence Education Program at Fredonia

 Fredonia’s Social Studies Adolescence Program allows you to combine two of your passions; your love of history and social studies, and your ambition to shape and develop young minds.
 This program prepares students to teach Social Studies to middle and high school students, and leads to New York State certification grades 7-12.
 Fredonia will help future social studies teachers develop the ideas and practices that will make you effective in the classrooms of an increasingly complex and diverse society.